-INTERNAL REVENUE CODE UPDATE-HB 354 updated KRS 141.010(15) to change the Internal Revenue Code (IRC) reference date from December 31, 2017, to December 31, 2018, for purposes of computing corporation and individual income taxes.
+INTERNAL REVENUE CODE DATE-HB 360 updated KRS 141.010(21) to change the Internal Revenue Code (IRC) reference date from December 31, 2021, to December 31, 2022, for purposes of computing corporation and individual income taxes.
 However, taxpayers who placed property into service after September 10, 2001 are required to compute Kentucky depreciation under IRC Section 168 according to the provisions in effect on December 31, 2001.
-Taxpayers who placed property into service after September 1, 2020 are required to compute the expense deduction under IRC Section 179 according to provisions in effect on December 31, 2001.
-Taxpayers who placed property into service on or after January 1, 2020 are required to compute the expense deduction under IRC Section 179 according to compute the expense deduction under IRC Section 179 according to provisions in effect on December 31, 2001.
+Taxpayers who placed property into service after September 10, 2001 are required to compute the expense deduction under IRC Section 179 according to provisions in effect on December 31, 2001.
+Taxpayers who placed property into service on or after January 1, 2020 are required to compute the expense deduction under IRC Section 179 according to provisions in effect on December 31, 2001.
 Taxpayers who placed property into service on or after January 1, 2020 are required to compute the expense deduction under IRC Section 179 according to provisions in effect on December 31, 2001.
 Taxpayers who placed property into service on or after January 1, 2020 are required to compute the expense deduction under IRC Section 179 according to provisions in effect on December 31, 2003, except that the phase-out provisions of IRC Section 179, limiting the qualifying investment in property, shall not apply.